 Resident freshmen and sophomores may not bring vehicles on campus.
-Here is additional information about this campus regulation.
+The campus parking rules and regulations provide additional information.

 Additional parking permits may be purchased for a fee.
 Valid vehicle registration must be presented for both vehicles in order to obtain the second permit.
 Both registrations must show the individual’s current address.

-Because your parking permit is not transferable among vehicles, you may obtain a one-day temporary parking permit at Parking Services or University Police, Chase Hall.
-If your visit is short term, you may also utilize the metered parking areas of Lots G-25, I-30, R-3, and R-4.
+Because your parking permit is not transferable among vehicles, you may obtain a one-day temporary parking permit at Parking Services, Moot Hall or University Police, Chase Hall.
+If your visit is short term, you may also utilize the metered parking areas of Lots G-24, I-30, R-3, and R-4.

 Back to Top